jonutter/sambal/README.md

 ## Description:

-Note: Currently this project is limited to Sakai.
-Kuali development is slated for the future.

 This repository contains the following projects:

 - APIs for the rSmart versions of Sakai's Open Academic Environment (OAE) and Collaborative Learning Environment (CLE)
 - Cucumber features and step definitions for testing OAE and CLE
+- The beginnings of a test API for the Kuali projects.
+This API is called "Sambal".

 ## APIs

-The APIs are written in Ruby 1.9.2 using the Watir-webdriver and Page Object gems and can themselves be installed locally as Ruby gems with the command:
+The Sakai APIs are written in Ruby 1.9.2 using the Watir-webdriver and Page Object gems and can themselves be installed locally as Ruby gems with the command:

 `gem install sakai-cle-test-api`